trendmicro/terraform-provider-conformity/docs/tools/migrate-conformity.md

   - `settings` blocks named `tags-override` are mapped to `customized_tags` and the extra setting type is upgraded to `choice-multiple-value-with-tags`.
   - Other nested Conformity `settings` are not migrated because those nested settings blocks don’t have a clear equivalent in the Vision One extra_settings.values schema.
 Vision One’s model for extra_settings.values supports fields like value, enabled, customized_tags, and customized_risk_level, but it doesn’t represent arbitrary nested settings (like your settings array under values with its own name/type/values).
 Without a safe, documented mapping, the tool would either drop data or create invalid payloads.
   We can define a custom mapping for those nested settings (for example, flattening them into JSON and sending as value for multiple-object-values types), but we’d need to confirm the API accepts that format for each rule type.
+  - WARNING: The verification tooling may normalize `choice-multiple-value-with-tags` and `choice-multiple-value-with-risk-level` to `choice-multiple-value` when the API drops empty `customized_tags` or returns `customized_risk_level = "NOT_CUSTOMIZED"`.
+This can hide a real mismatch if tags/risk are actually set but dropped.
+Consult the Vision One provider documentation and test your specific rules to confirm how these fields are treated in the API and adjust expectations accordingly.
 - Report config mappings:
   - Conformity `configuration.title` maps to `report_title` and `generate_report_type` maps to `report_type`.
   - `scheduled`, `frequency`, and `tz` map to `schedule.frequency` and `schedule.timezone` when scheduled is true.